yandex-cloud/docs/en/compute/operations/image-create/upload.md

       {% include [name-format](../../../_includes/name-format.md) %}

   1. If necessary, add an arbitrary description of the image.
-  1. Insert the link to the image you received in {{ objstorage-name }}.
+  1. Insert the link to the image you received in Object Storage.
   1. Click **Upload**.

 - CLI